-The all important test, did it make a difference to sleeping comfort?
+The all-important test, did it make a difference to sleeping comfort on the plane?

-Some airlines are now rejecting this device and other similar products from being used in the cabin for safety reasons.
+Some airlines are now rejecting this device and other similar products from being used in the cabin, citing safety reasons.

 This is the official Jet Kids opinion on whether they are safe to use – we recommend you continue to monitor and check with your individual airline if they will be accepted for use on board.
 At worse, it’s still a kid carry on suitcase and will need to be stowed overhead throughout the flight if not allowed to be used as a bed.